ARMmbed/uvisor/docs/core/PORTING.md

 $ make
 ```

-The build process generates as many static libraries (`*.a` files) as your family configurations, multiplied by 2 (debug and release builds).
+The build process generates as many static libraries (`*.a` files) as your family configurations, multiplied by two (debug and release builds).
 You can find them in `~/code/uvisor/api/lib/${family}`.
 Please note that these libraries are not published in the uVisor repository.
-Instead, it is the glue-layer library that deploys them and makes them available to the target OS.
+Instead, the glue-layer library deploys them and makes them available to the target OS.

 ## Integrate uVisor in mbed OS
 [Go to top](#overview)

-You now need to integrate uVisor in the mbed OS code-base for your target.
+You now need to integrate uVisor in the mbed OS codebase for your target.
 This requires the following steps, which we will cover in detail:

-* Add a hook to `uvisor_init()` in your start-up script.
+- Add a hook to `uvisor_init()` in your startup script.
-* Add the uVisor-specific sections to your platforms' linker scripts.
+- Add the uVisor-specific sections to your platforms' linker scripts.
-* Deploy the uVisor libraries for your target platforms.
+- Deploy the uVisor libraries for your target platforms.
-* Enable uVisor in your targets.
+- Enable uVisor in your targets.

-In the sections below, we refer to the mbed OS code-base as shown in the [ARMmbed/mbed-os](https://github.com/ARMmbed/mbed-os) repository.
+In the sections below, we refer to the mbed OS codebase as shown in the [ARMmbed/mbed-os](https://github.com/ARMmbed/mbed-os) repository.

-### Start-up script
+### Startup script
 [Go to top](#overview)

-Assuming that you already ported your platform to mbed, the start-up script usually lives in:
+You can usually find the startup script at:

 ```bash
 targets/TARGET_${vendor}/TARGET_${family}/TARGET_${device}/device/TOOLCHAIN_${toolchain}
 ```

-The start-up code must call the function `uvisor_init()` right after system initialization (usually called `SystemInit()`) and right before the C/C++ library initialization.
+The startup code must call the function `uvisor_init()` right after system initialization (usually called `SystemInit()`) and right before the C/C++ library initialization.

 ```C
 ResetHandler: